-154 Lists of these activities are available in the archives of the Federal Hall Memorial Associates held by the National Park Service.
-For celebrities hosting publicity events at Federal Hall, see, for example, proposed to build an enormous suspension bridge from Battery Park to Brooklyn, with massive approaches that would have blocked views of the harbor and diminished the park.
-Moses, who was also the city's park commissioner and planning commissioner, had never been elected to office, yet wielded great power and commanded the trust of the city's mayor at the time, Fiorello La Guardia, for what has been described as his "indispensible" ability to "get things done."
-155 Although Moses was, in some ways, an exemplar of the sort of nonpartisan "expert" leader that McAneny had championed in the 1910s, beginning in 1939 McAneny would repeatedly find himself scrambling for a way to defeat Moses, who could not be removed at the ballot box and continued to enjoy the strong support of the Board of Estimate even as mayors and borough presidents changed.
+Down at the Battery, another preservation campaign was unfolding that would similarly rely on federal authority to achieve the objectives of local preservationists.
+In 1938 Robert Moses, in his capacity as chairman of the Triborough Bridge Authority, had proposed to build an enormous suspension bridge from Battery Park to Brooklyn, with massive approaches that would have blocked views of the harbor and diminished the park.
+Moses, who was also the city's park commissioner and planning commissioner, had never been elected to office, yet wielded great power and commanded the trust of the city's mayor at the time, Fiorello La Guardia, for what has been described as his "indispensable" ability to "get things done."
+Although Moses was, in some ways, an exemplar of the sort of nonpartisan "expert" leader that McAneny had championed in the 1910s, beginning in 1939 McAneny would repeatedly find himself scrambling for a way to defeat Moses, who could not be removed at the ballot box and continued to enjoy the strong support of the Board of Estimate even as mayors and borough presidents changed.
 As president of the Regional Plan Association at the time, McAneny coordinated a group of opponents to Moses's bridge proposal.
 Notably, McAneny's initial alternative scheme, which would have widened the Brooklyn Bridge and constructed a new highway through Chinatown and SoHo, would have merely shifted the harm to politically powerless neighborhoods, echoing his earlier civic center proposal to destroy Chinatown for a boulevard connecting the civic center to the Manhattan Bridge.
-156